jellyfangz/jellyfangz/README.md

 <br>
 <p align="center"><br> - 17 limit interaction ! i block freely. mainly proshitters and really hateful people </a>
 <br> i smoke weed, if ur uncomfortable with that i don't reccomend interacting, sorry !!!</a>
-<br> if i have you hidden you're free 2 ask why, sometimes i hide ppl due to crowding and forget ! </a>
+<br> i follow people i think r cool on github / patreon a lot ! </a>
 <br>
 <p align="center">
 <br> <a href="https://rentry.co/mattisms">rentry</a>　⌇　<a href="https://jellyfangz.straw.page/">strawpage</a>　⌇　<a href="https://jellyfangz.atabook.org/">atabook </a>